-The Japanese introduced several kinds of brick and ceramic kilns to Taiwan at the beginning of colonial rule—have a look at the former Tángróng Brick Factory 唐榮磚窯廠 in Kaohsiung 高雄 for some great examples—but it doesn’t sound as if the more efficient Hoffmann kiln entered into common use until the KMT authoritarian era and the Taiwan economic miracle of the 1960s.
-Although it is formally translated as Huòfūmàn Kiln 霍夫曼窯 the Taiwanese use the term Bāguà Kiln 八卦窯, a reference to the ubiquitous octagonal symbol of Taoist cosmology.
+The Japanese introduced several kinds of brick and ceramic kilns to Taiwan at the beginning of colonial rule—have a look at the former Tángróng Brick Factory 唐榮磚窯廠 in Kaohsiung 高雄 for some great examples—but it doesn’t sound as if the more efficient1 Hoffmann kiln entered into common use until the KMT authoritarian era and the Taiwan economic miracle of the 1960s.
+Although “Hoffmann” is formally transliterated as Huòfūmàn 霍夫曼, Taiwanese typically use the colloquial term Bāguà Kiln 八卦窯, a reference to the ubiquitous octagonal symbol of Taoist cosmology.
 Initially I thought this name might have something to do with this kiln’s location at the base of the Bāguàshān Range 八卦山脈 but this is entirely coincidental.

 According to this blogger the kiln was decommissioned in 1989.
-A number of other brick kilns in the area have been restored—you can even dine in a kiln should you have the perverse desire to do so—but this one has been left to the elements despite its proximity to a nearby park.
-There is no entrance fee or barrier to entry (this being Taiwan) but a sign indicates that it is private property and structurally unsound so proceed with caution.
+A number of other brick kilns in the area have been restored—you can even dine in a kiln should you have the perverse desire to do so—but this one has been left to the elements despite its historic status2.
+There is no entrance fee or barrier to entry but a sign indicates that it is private property and structurally unsound so proceed with caution.
 Finding it is a simple matter of watching for the broken chimney while cruising down Highway 137.